Medical Nurse PractitionerLearn more about Spring Creek Medical Center's Medical Nurse Practitioner in Logan, UT.

 Tiffany likes to provide a non-narcotic approach to pain management.
 She is also certified in Bio-identical hormone replacement therapy through Worldlink Medical, the Academy for Preventive and Innovative Medicine.
 The BHRT Certification provides physicians and healthcare practitioners with the education, assessment, and trust needed to practice Hormone Replacement Therapy.

 When she’s not working, Tiffany enjoys spending time with her husband Rod, and three sons Rodney, Colton, and Tayden.
-Her family loves Cache Valley and enjoy all the outdoor activities it offers.
+Her family loves Cache Valley and enjoys all the outdoor activities it offers.
 Tiffany loves to empower and educate patients about their health care.
-She has come to appreciate the alternative medicine model because there should be an individual approach in healing each patient.
+She has come to appreciate the alternative medicine model because there should be an individual approach to healing each patient.